 Auto-advance is a really useful feature to use if you need to work through a lot of emails at once, as it saves you having to head back to the inbox each time you've archived or deleted a message thread.
 Instead, once you're done with a mail, it automatically takes you to the next one in the pile.

 To activate it, open the Gmail app, then tap Settings > General Settings.
 Select Auto-advance and the dialog box that shows up on screen lets you choose whether you want to jump to a newer message, an older message or back to the conversation list each time you delete or archive.

 9. Settle your bills

 If you're running the correct version of the app, and in a supported country, all you need to do is compose a new message and tap the paperclip icon like you would to attach a file normally.
-You should have two options there to either send or request money.
+Select the dollar sign ($) to send or request money.

 Google says that the person receiving cash can even choose to have the money go directly to their bank account instead of a Google Wallet account, and the transaction doesn't attract any fees at all.